U.S. Relations With Libya

 Oil revenues constitute Libya's principal source of foreign exchange.
 Many U.S. companies, particularly in the oil sector, have long-standing investments in Libya.
-Two-way trade in goods between the United States and Libya totaled nearly $400 million in 2015.
+Two-way trade in goods between the United States and Libya totaled more than $1.5 billion in 2017.
 The United States also has signed a trade and investment framework agreement with the Common Market for Eastern and Southern Africa, of which Libya is a member.

 Libya's Membership in International Organizations